rokki74/rokki74/README.md

 ⚡ Fun Fact

-I replaced my pet with a PC.
-We've been inseparable since. 😄
+I've always been curious how computers work even from my junior high school, so I tend to prefer low level stuffs and also machine learning models.
+I therefore started programming and we've been inseparable since. 😄

 🌐 Let's Connect